rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

         su {username}
         sudo iptables -L

-    You will be asked to enter the new user's password for verification before the command will be executed.
+    You are asked to enter the new user's password for verification before the command is executed.

-If you got a bunch of lines about INPUT and OUTPUT, the new user now has sudo permissions and you can proceed to the next section.
-You should log in to this user instead of root whenever possible.
+If several lines about INPUT and OUTPUT appeared, the new user has sudo permissions and you can skip to the next section.
+You should log in with user instead of root whenever possible.
 Using `sudo` will help you avoid making inadvertent system changes, and your changes will be logged for future reference.